 I used the two side rail mounts on either side with four 2×4’s cut twenty-one and a half inches long, when slid into the side rail holders and bolted in this gives around eighteen and a half inches of clearance between the bottom of the kayak rail mounts and the top of the frame of the trailer, and around eighteen inches or so with the plywood deck on the frame.

 Where did I get this number?
-Partly from calculation and future necessity and partly from a bit of guessing and compromise.
+Partly from the calculation and future necessity and partly from a bit of guessing and compromise.

 This number allows the possibility of a larger cooler fitting underneath and/or camping equipment, it also allows room for lots of plywood and drywall and construction wood and material to be slid under without taking the kayak rack off.
 It also wasn’t so high that it was an obstruction out the back window of the vehicle yet it was also easy to see and monitor the kayaks while driving and backing up, though it also meant not being able to see behind the actual trailer itself quite as well when backing up versus having the kayaks lower or directly on the frame of the trailer.